gwagner57/OEMjs/README.md

 ## Use Case 3: Flexible Data Storage Management with Storage Adapters

-OEMjs comes with a sTORAGEmANAGER class and two storage adapters for using `localStorage` or `ìndexedDB`.
+OEMjs comes with a sTORAGEmANAGER class and two storage adapters for using *LocalStorage* or *IndexedDB*.

 A storage manager works like a wrapper of the methods of an adapter.
 The storage manager methods invoke corresponding methods of its adapter.
 The following code example shows how to use a storage manager for invoking a data retrieval operation on a model class `Book`: